Webhooks

 For Crypto Withdrawal transactions, the payload includes an crypto_withdrawal object with additional details.

-• network (string): The payment network used, such as ARBITRUM, ETHEREUM.
+• network (string): The payment network used, such as ARBITRUM.

 • amount (string): The amount to be sent in the specified asset.
 This is a positive number.